-- 1. Choose Browse > Space Admin. - Space Admin is displayed only if you are a space administrator for that space or you are a Confluence system administrator. - 2.
-Click Remove Space in the left panel under the heading 'Space Operations'. - 3.
+- 1. Navigate to the space you wish to delete. - 2.
+Choose Browse > Space Admin. - Space Admin is displayed only if you are a space administrator for that space or you are a Confluence system administrator. - 3.
+Click Remove Space in the left panel under the heading 'Space Operations'. - 4.
 Click OK to confirm.